alekmaul/pvsneslib/wiki/SNES-ROM-Header.md

 |$00:FFBF|1 byte|Chipset subtype, used if chipset is $F0-$FF|

 #### Maker Code
 Two alphanumeric ASCII bytes identifying your company.
-Ignored by emulators; for ROM hackers and homebrewers, just insert whatever.
+The 2-digit ASCII code are assigned by Nintendo.
+Refer to the Nintendo/ Licensee contract, if in doubt.
+All letters must be in upper case.

 #### Game Code
 Four alphanumeric ASCII bytes identifying your game.
-Ignored by emulators; for ROM hackers and homebrewers, just insert whatever.
+The 4-digit Game Code assigned by Nintendo in ASCII.
+All letters must be in upper case.
 Exception: If the game code starts with Z and ends with J, it's a BS-X flash cartridge.